harshvardhanarora/swiftsimplified/_posts/2022-05-08-enumerations-in-swift.md

 }
 ```

-You just created an enum called `Colors`.
+You just created an enum called `Color`.
 Inside your enum, you create `cases` that are the possible values your enum can take.
-In this example, we create 5 difference cases for different colors.
-You can create as many as you need!
+In this example, we create five cases for different colors.
+You can create as many as you need.

 > Notice how we name the enum `Color` and not `Colors`.
 This is done intentionally keeping in mind that a value of this type can only be set to a single case.